 Before making this recipe, I was going to go old-school and dip the croissants in my egg batter and fry each one individually.
 After a bit of research, I opted for a casserole-style serving.
-It’s a real time-saver and I feel like the flavours come through a lot stronger when baked.
+It’s a real-time-saver and I feel like the flavors come through a lot stronger when baked.

 I was lucky because the strawberries I picked up were extremely juicy and fresh.
 To get the most of this recipe, I highly encourage you to go with fruits that are in season.

 Serve It Fresh